<img alt="" src="https://secure.perk0mean.com/171547.png" style="display:none;">

 The levels of terms used in MedDRA are as follows:

-• Lowest level term (LLT)
+• Lowest Level Term (LLT)

-• Preferred term (PT)
+• Preferred Term (PT)

-• High level term (HLT)
+• High Level Term (HLT)

-• High level group term (HLGT)
+• High Level Group Term (HLGT)

 • System Organ Class (SOC)

-MSSO (Maintenance and Support Services Organization) is the organization responsible for publishing and maintaining MedDRA.
-MSSO releases two versions annually.
-The upgradation mainly covers retirement of terms, addition of new terms identified and approved, and updation of the assignments to SOC and consistency of available terminology.
+The upgradation mainly covers retirement of terms, addition of new terms identified and approved, and updating of the assignments to SOC and consistency of available terminology.
 In MedDRA, a preferred term (PT) may be associated with multiple SOCs.
 However, each PT is associated with only one primary SOC.

-The latest available version of MedDRA is 20.0 which was available from 1st March 2017.
+The latest available version of MedDRA is 27.1 which was available from 1st September 2024.
 Coding specialists can be certified via the MSSO Certified MedDRA Coder (CMC) exam.

 World Health Organization Drug Dictionary (WHO Drug or WHODD)